-The Department and the Nebraska Department of Agriculture have a cooperative agreement that outlines the procedure for coordinating inspection activities between the two agencies.
+NDEQ and the Nebraska Department of Agriculture have a cooperative agreement that outlines the procedure for coordinating inspection activities between the two agencies.
 The agreement enhances the communication between the agencies and provides specific protocols to be followed when investigating Agricultural Chemical Containment complaints.
-In FY2014, Agriculture Section staff conducted a total of eight complaint investigations of suspected releases related to agricultural chemical containment systems.
-Activities related to Agricultural Chemical Containment are funded from the Performance Partnership Grant.
+In FY2015, Agriculture Section staff conducted a total of eight complaint investigations of suspected releases related to agricultural chemical containment systems.